-The format identified by the LBB for reporting data supports comparative analysis of performance trends for the state as a whole, for non-CBC catchments, and for individual SSCCs.
+The format identified by the LBB for reporting data supports comparative analysis of performance trends for the state as a whole, non-CBC communities, and individual SSCCs.
 DFPS defines performance populations as follows:

-- Statewide Population The statewide population reports the performance for the entire state population of children.
-In Section B, the statewide population is limited to children in paid foster care settings identified as "SSCC eligible" to allow for comparison.
-"SSCC eligible" placements are foster care placements that would be within the scope of an SSCC contract in Stage I. - Statewide Non-CBC Population The statewide "non-CBC" population reports the aggregated performance for catchment areas where CBC has not been implemented.
-Again, Section B is narrowed to children in non-CBC catchments in "SSCC-eligible" foster care placements. - Catchment SSCC Population (Section B) The catchment SSCC population reports the performance for each SSCC individually.
+- Statewide Population The statewide population reports the performance of the entire state population of children.
+In Section B, the statewide population is limited to children in paid foster care settings.
+"SSCC eligible" placements are foster care placements that would be within the scope of an SSCC contract in Stage I. In Section C, all children and placements for children in Conservatorship are counted. - Statewide Legacy Population The statewide "non-CBC" population reports the aggregated performance for community areas where CBC has not been implemented.
+Again, Section B is narrowed to children in non-CBC communities in "SSCC-eligible" foster care placements.

+- Community SSCC Population (Section B) The community SSCC population reports the performance for each SSCC individually.
 SSCC performance in the first year of Stage I reflects a partial population of children transferred to the network gradually over a sixmonth period.
-The performance, therefore, cannot be compared to the historical performance of all eligible children in the catchment over a full fiscal year (eligible population). - Catchment Eligible Population (Section B) The eligible population reports the performance for children in paid foster care settings identified as "SSCC-eligible" in the

-- catchment prior to implementation.
-During transition, the eligible population reports performance for children not yet transferred to the SSCC.
+The performance, therefore, cannot be compared to the historical performance of all eligible children in the community over a full fiscal year (eligible population). - Community Eligible Population (Section B) The eligible population reports the performance for children in paid foster care settings identified as "SSCC-eligible" in the community prior to implementation.
+During the transition, the eligible population reports performance for children not yet transferred to the SSCC.
 Ongoing, the eligible population includes the small population of children not transferred, such as children in adoptive homes or placed with out-of-area providers who opted not to contract with the SSCC.
-The performance of this small number of remaining children should no longer be compared to historical performance. - Catchment Population (Section A and C.) The catchment population reports the performance for children in conservatorship in both foster care and relative/kinship placements and other "substitute care" settings and is applicable for SSCCs who have implemented Stage II of CBC.
-The catchment population shows the historical performance, performance during the fiscal year in which the SSCC transitioned to Stage II, and ongoing performance.
+The performance of this small number of remaining children should no longer be compared to historical performance, and it should instead be reviewed with the lens of how it could affect future SSCC performance once these children are transferred to the SSCC. - Community Population (Sections A and C.) The community population reports the performance for children in conservatorship in both foster care and relative/kinship placements and other "substitute care" settings.
+It is applicable for SSCCs who have fully implemented Stage II of CBC.
+The community population shows the historical performance, performance during the fiscal year in which the SSCC transitioned to Stage II, and ongoing performance.
 For Section C, SSCC performance in the transition year of Stage II reflects shared performance with DFPS since all measures are calculated year to date.